withastro/astro/smoke/docs-main/src/pages/en/getting-started.md

 ## Try Astro

-The easiest way to try Astro is to run `npm init astro` in a new directory on your machine.
+The easiest way to install Astro is to run `npm init astro` in a new directory on your machine.
 Our CLI wizard will assist you in starting a new Astro project.

-To get started with Astro in 5 quick and easy steps, visit our [Quick-Start guide](/en/quick-start).

-Alternatively, read our [Installation Guide](/en/installation) for a full walk-through on getting set up with Astro.
+ 📚 Read our [Installation Guide](/en/installation) for detailed instructions.

 ### Example Projects